Buffett succession gains clarity as Berkshire promotes Abel, Jain

 In an interview on CNBC, Buffett called the changes “part of the movement toward succession over time,” saying Abel and Jain are “the two key figures” at Berkshire and “have Berkshire in their blood.”

+Regardless, Paul Lountzis, president of Lountzis Asset Management LLC in Wyomissing, Pennsylvania, said “shareholders should be happy that these large, large contributors to Berkshire’s value are now vice chairmen, and on the board.”
+He also views Abel as the top candidate.

+Berkshire has more than 90 operating units including the BNSF railroad, Geico auto insurance, the Dairy Queen ice cream chain, Fruit of the Loom underwear, See’s Candies, and a variety of industrial and chemical operations.

-While it was Munger’s idea to make them vice chairmen, Buffett said managing a large portion of Berkshire would provide valuable experience to whoever succeeds him.
+While Munger had the idea to make Abel and Jain vice chairmen, Buffett said on CNBC that managing a large portion of Berkshire would provide valuable experience to his successor.

-Buffett also dismissed the idea of a horse race between Abel and Jain for the top job.
+Buffett dismissed the idea of a horse race between Abel and Jain for the top job.

 “They know each other well, they like each other well, they both have their areas of specialty,” he said.